Skip to main content

 2. Accessing an unauthorized area.
 This includes, but is not limited to, basements, utility rooms, attics, roofs, and spaces for which a reasonable person would understand is not for public use without authorization.
 Entering any nonpublic room or building without authorization or invitation is not permitted.

-5. Possession or use of a weapon, weapon storage paraphernalia, or any item that could be perceived as a weapon or housing weapons, which could include, but is not limited to, knives, explosives, martial arts weapons, dangerous chemicals, guns, pellet guns, BB guns, or any item that could be perceived as a gun* (i.e., replicas of guns or the insinuation of a gun, such as gesturing in one’s coat pocket), or use of any self-defense item that is not ordinarily a weapon (e.g., pepper spray) in a manner other than its intended purpose.
+5. Possession or use of a weapon, weapon storage paraphernalia, or any item that could be perceived as a weapon or housing weapons, which could include, but is not limited 21 to, knives, explosives, martial arts weapons, dangerous chemicals, firearms, pellet guns, BB guns, or any item that could be perceived as a firearm* (e.g., replicas of firearms or the insinuation of a gun, such as gesturing in one’s coat pocket), or use of any self-defense item that is not ordinarily a weapon (e.g., pepper spray) in a manner other than its intended purpose.

 6. Use of any object that endangers oneself or the safety and security of the campus community.
 Such items include, but are not limited to, recreational drones, makeshift zip lines, slacklines, large inflatables, recreational slides, swimming pools greater than 12” in height (or any pool with electrical connections), and hot tubs, as well as flammable liquids and/or chemicals if improperly used or stored.

-7. Tampering with, or propping open, entry/exit doors.
+7. Tampering with, or propping open points of egress, such as entry/exit doors.

 8. Failing to properly identify oneself when entering the residence halls.